Gemstone Surface Enhancements

 Although the tinting was prohibited on colored gemstones, it was (and is) nevertheless done.
 Any gem trader will tell you that you should never judge the color of a ruby while it is presented on a copper disk or wrapped in a yellow paper.
 The yellow will bring out the best in the red ruby and those circumstances will be hard to reproduce when setting the stone.

-Benvenuto Cellini once stumped three jewelers of high regard by waxing a diamond,12 the result being the best they ever saw.
+Benvenuto Cellini once stumped three jewelers of high regard by waxing a diamond,10 the result being the best they ever saw.
 Waxing a diamond is akin to rubbing a salivated thumb over a frosted surface, the surface will become more transparent.
-In days without high speed lapidary discs to give a high polish to a gem, one can expect this technique to work.
+In a time prior to the advent of high-speed lapidary discs to give a high polish to a gem, one could expect this technique to work.

 Another technique that could add to the brilliance of a diamond is by placing a small piece of a colorless mineral in the bezel.
 The mineral will act as a mirror and reflect more light back into the stone.